hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Why HESS Can Exist It can be adopted unilaterally AIs do not need permission Domains already control this surface Nothing else occupies this layer Once meaning is deterministically declared, everything downstream becomes arbitration, not guesswork.

-AI systems need a first hop.
-They can fake it for now — but not forever.

-HESS / Deterministic First-Hop Protocol (HESS / DFH Protocol Specification —  · Draft v3.0)

 HESS / DFH is not an AI model and does not compete with models.
 It defines a deterministic semantic first hop — the point at which meaning and provenance are declared before any model inference, retrieval, or reasoning occurs.
 All existing grounding techniques operate downstream of this hop.